zackbraksa/personal-website/src/content/posts/05-til-api-gateway-lambda-troubleshooting.md

 isPublish: true
 ---

-Say you deployed a serverless app (AWS Lambda + API Gateway) and you're getting a 401 Unauthorized error when calling a specific endpoint.
+Say you deployed a serverless app (AWS Lambda + API Gateway) and you’re getting a 401 Unauthorized error when calling a specific endpoint.

-The first you're probably thinking, is this lambda issue or API Gateway issue?
+The first thing you’re probably wondering is: Is this a Lambda issue or an API Gateway issue?

-Well let's find out.
+Well, let’s find out.

-The first thing you should do is check the API Gateway logs.
-By default though, API Gateway logs are disabled.
+The first thing you would check is the API Gateway logs.
+Except, by default, API Gateway logs are disabled.

-But it's pretty straightforward to enable them.
+Luckily, enabling them is pretty straightforward.

 First, like almost everything in AWS, you need an IAM role.